Normal mode

 • l or move right by one character within the current line

-Vim offers plenty of other motion commands.
+Vim offers a plethora of motion commands.
 Several sections will discuss them later in this chapter.

 info You can use the whichwrap setting to allow and arrow keys to cross lines.
 For example, :set ww+=<,> tells Vim to allow left and right arrow keys to move across lines in Normal and Visual modes.
 Add h and l to this comma separated list if want those commands to cross lines as well.